dannsam/xenko-docs/manual/physics/collider-shapes.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Designer</span>

-For [colliders](colliders.md) to interact, you need to select an entity and set its shape in the **Property grid**.
+For [colliders](colliders.md) to interact, you need to set their shape in the **Property grid**.
 You can specify a geometric shape, or use a collider shape asset.

 ![Select a collider shape](media/select-collider-shape.png)